Joseph Lalor: Early life

-Joseph was born in 1811 at Cascade House, Freshford, County Kilkenny, the fourth and youngest son of Richard Lalor (c.
+Lalor was born in 1811 at Cascade House, Freshford, County Kilkenny, the fourth and youngest son of Richard Lalor (c.
 1760 – 1823), a prominent local landholder, and Mary Carroll.
 Joseph's older brother Richard Lalor (c.
 1790 – 1846) of Cascade, a local magistrate and landholder, was involved in the meetings associated with the Tithe War of the 1830s alongside his first cousin Patrick "Patt" Lalor (1781–1856) of Tenakill later a nationalist MP for Queen's County.
 Joseph Lalor was reported as attending a meeting in favour of the Repeal Movement in 1830 at Freshford with his brothers William and Florence in 1830 and as contributing to 'Repeal Rent' to support the campaign in the 1840s.
 Other cousins were Alice Lalor (1768–1846) of Ballyragget, founder of the Order of Visitation Sisters in the United States. and Peter Lalor, the revolutionary Australian political leader.
 Joseph's brother, Richard J Lalor, served a term in the New York State Assembly (1860–62) and was editor of the Irish American newspaper.